Have you considered getting involved in property renovations?

 4. What?
 Buying the right property

-Find a property with value add potential but also one has a functional floor plan and one that doesn’t require structural work.
+Find a property with value-added potential but also one that has a functional floor plan and one that doesn’t require structural work.

 Of course, if you’ve never picked up a hammer before but you’re keen to move forward with a renovation, it makes sense to start with a small project.

-That means knowing how to protect yourself, how to choose the right property, and how to make sure it turns a profit for you in the en”>
+That means knowing how to protect yourself, how to choose the right property, and how to make sure it turns a profit for you in the end.

 5. Purchase at “wholesale”